×

 All about Enderbite and Obsidian Properties

 Know all about Enderbite and Obsidian properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Enderbite and Obsidian belong to Igneous Rocks.Texture of Enderbite is Granular whereas that of Obsidian is Glassy.
 Enderbite appears Veined or Pebbled and Obsidian appears Shiny.
-The luster of Enderbite is not available while that of Obsidian is vitreous.
+The luster of Enderbite is while that of Obsidian is vitreous.
 Enderbite is available in black, grey, orange, pink, white colors whereas Obsidian is available in black, blue, brown, green, orange, red, tan, yellow colors.
 The commercial uses of Enderbite are curling, gemstone, laboratory bench tops, tombstones and that of Obsidian are creating artwork, mirror, used in aquariums.